jack1232/WebGPU-Step-By-Step/README.md

 17. Implement Light Model: https://youtu.be/KCqqpXQiWcY
 18. Create a 3D Cube with Lighting Effect: https://youtu.be/jRNSVSJAadc
 19. Create a 3D Sphere with Lighting Effect: https://youtu.be/SjBJKHhNJpM
+20. Create a 3D Cylinder with Lighting Effect: https://youtu.be/1hN7ST3F9Sg

 ### Live Demonstration